Emily Deschanel

 Emily Erin Deschanel (/ˌdeɪʃəˈnɛl/; born October 11, 1976) is an American actress.
-She portrayed Dr. Temperance "Bones" Brennan in the Fox crime procedural series Bones (2005–2017).
+She played Dr. Temperance "Bones" Brennan in the Fox crime procedural series Bones (2005–2017).

 Early life and education

-Deschanel was born in Los Angeles, California, to cinematographer and director Caleb Deschanel and actress Mary Jo Deschanel (née Weir).
-Her younger sister is an actress and singer-songwriter Zooey Deschanel.
+Emily Erin Deschanel was born in Los Angeles, California, to cinematographer and director Caleb Deschanel and actress Mary Jo Deschanel (née Weir).
+Her younger sister is actress and singer-songwriter Zooey Deschanel.
 Her paternal grandfather was French, from Oullins, Rhône; her roots also include Swiss, Dutch, English, Irish, and other French ancestry.

+In elementary school, Deschanel was diagnosed with ADHD and dyslexia.
 Deschanel attended Harvard-Westlake School and Crossroads School in Los Angeles.
+In 1998, she graduated from the Boston University College of Fine Arts.

 Career

 In 1994, Deschanel made her feature film debut in the romantic comedy-drama It Could Happen to You, on which her father worked as chief cinematographer.
 Her next notable role was as Pam Asbury in Stephen King's horror miniseries Rose Red in 2002.
 Then she appeared in Cold Mountain, The Alamo, and Glory Road and was named one of "six actresses to watch" by Interview Magazine in 2004.

-In 2005, Deschanel was cast as Dr. Temperance Brennan with David Boreanaz as FBI agent Seeley Booth on the Fox crime procedural comedy-drama Bones, based on the novels and the career of forensic anthropologist and author Kathy Reichs, created by Hart Hanson.
+In 2005, Deschanel was cast as Dr. Temperance Brennan on the Fox crime procedural comedy-drama Bones, based on the novels and the career of forensic anthropologist and author Kathy Reichs, created by Hart Hanson.
 The series ran for 12 seasons from September 13, 2005, to March 28, 2017.
 For her performance, she received a 2006 Satellite Award nomination and a 2007 Teen Choice Award nomination.
-Deschanel and Boreanaz served as co-producers at the start of the show's third season, before becoming producers in the middle of the show's fourth season.
+Deschanel and co-star David Boreanaz served as co-producers at the start of the show's third season, before becoming producers in the middle of the show's fourth season.
 While Bones was still in production, Deschanel also played the Brennan character on a 2015 episode of Sleepy Hollow and a 2016 episode of BoJack Horseman.

 Deschanel, with Alyson Hannigan, Jaime King, Minka Kelly, and Katharine McPhee made a video slumber party featured on FunnyorDie.com to promote regular breast cancer screenings for the organization Stand Up 2 Cancer.
 In recent years, her passion for animal welfare has led her to providing the narration for My Child Is a Monkey and serving as an associate producer on the documentary film How I Became an Elephant.
 Deschanel ranked number 72 in The 2012 Hot 100 on AfterEllen.

 Deschanel starred in the 2022 Netflix miniseries Devil in Ohio.